 Please call if you are pregnant and have symptoms of Covid-19 or have tested positive for Covid-19 and have concerns about your pregnancy or yourself.

-We are putting a number of measures in place to reduce the chance of the spread of Covid-19 and to protect the safety of mothers and babies in our care.
+We still have several measures in place to reduce the chance of the spread of Covid-19 and to protect the safety of mothers and babies in our care.

 For non-Covid-19 related concerns regarding your pregnancy, please continue to use:

 Unfortunately, we are unable to provide advice on employment related issues.

 Please continue to attend your antenatal appointments as scheduled including any with your community midwife at your GP surgery.

 You can bring one asymptomatic adult with you to all your ultrasound scan and antenatal appointments.
 Antenatal appointments which take place in community settings will be subject to the restrictions put in place by the GP practice or health centre.

 Unfortunately, children under 16 remain unable to attend appointments with you.

 If you have any symptoms of Covid -19, or have tested positive for Covid-19, please do not attend your routine appointment but call the helpline.